jbornemann/oc-cluster-wrapper-lite/README.md

 **cluster clear**

-will erase saved settings, allowing you to start fresh.
+will erase saved settings, and persistence - allowing you to start fresh.

+**cluster logs**

+Will show curated master logs, highlighting debug vs warning vs error log messages.
+This automatically runs on cluster up.